ansemjo/aenker/README.md

 ### advanced key generation

 Generally, Curve25519 - and thus aenker - accepts any 32 byte value as a key.
 You could generate a private key by other means and then only calculate the public key to distribute it.

-Just read from system randomness:
+You might just read from system randomness:

     head -c32 /dev/urandom | base64 > privatekey
     aenker keygen pubkey -k privatekey > publickey

-Or use a key derivation function like Argon2 with [ansemjo/stdkdf](https://github.com/ansemjo/stdkdf):

-    stdkdf -salt aenker | aenker kg pk > publickey
-    ... | aenker seal -p publickey > ciphertext
-    aenker open -i ciphertext -k $(stdkdf -salt aenker) | ...

-You can even use a single private key and pass the `--symmetric` flag when encrypting.
+You could use a single private key and pass the `--symmetric` flag when encrypting.
 This will derive the public key internally and proceed as usual but you will use the same key for decryption, which effectively turns this into a symmetric encryption.

+Or you could pass `--password` and use a password-based key derivation function compatible with [ansemjo/stdkdf](https://github.com/ansemjo/stdkdf):

+    stdkdf -salt aenker -cost hard | aenker kg pk > publickey aenker seal -p publickey -i message -o message.ae aenker open -i message.ae --password

+Generate a password-based public key like above for distribution (both yield the same key):

+    aenker keygen --password --salt mysalt
+    stdkdf -salt mysalt -cost hard | curvekey pub

 ## installation